 According to the latest statistics, about 25% of the Indian population belongs to the rural poor.
 Women make up one-third of the Indian labour force.
 However, social constraints have prevented them from having access to and making use of the available resources that may help them improve their living conditions.
-Self Help Group is seen by many as the catalyst for rural development, women and social empowerment.
-Its importance in the Indian economy is seen through many success stories like production of 13 different bioagents to support organic farming by Sabari Swasraya Sanghom of Nellarachal tribal hamlet, Kudumbashree SHG, etc. They are not only inspirational but also the obvious solutions to the existing socio-economic problems of India.
+Self Help Group is seen by many as the catalyst for rural development, women, and social empowerment.
+Its importance in the Indian economy is seen through many success stories like the production of 13 different bioagents to support organic farming by Sabari Swasraya Sanghom of Nellarachal tribal hamlet, Kudumbashree SHG, etc. They are not only inspirational but also the obvious solutions to the existing socio-economic problems of India.

 What are self-help groups?

 - Self Help Groups (SHGs) are informal groups that consist of people who face similar problems.

 - These people come together to form a group to overcome their common problems to improve their standard of living.

 - They are mostly from a similar socio-economic background and are involved in undertaking small savings amongst themselves in a bank.
 This amount acts as the fund for the SHGs and is used to provide loans to its members.

 - It is a vital tool to alleviate people from below the poverty line and improve social status through the promotion of self-employment.

 - Any local individual who has needed education or skills may help initiate the SHGs.